merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 You an follow this tutorial in two ways:

 * Downloading all the FASTA files for the SAR11 genomes used in Freel et al, and do everything from scratch (which will take more time, but you will feel like a hacker).
-* Downloading all the anvi'o contigs-db files generated from these genomes, and do everything after that (which will be more convenient, but you will feel like, well, happy, I guess).
+* Downloading all the anvi'o {% include ARTIFACT name="contigs-db" %} files generated from these genomes, and do everything after that (which will be more convenient, but you will feel like, well, happy, I guess).

-In both ways, you will have ways to extend the collection of genomes with your own, either with FASTA files or contigs-db files you may already have for your genomes.
-If you want to go from scratch, go with
+In both ways, you will have ways to extend the collection of genomes with your own, either with FASTA files or {% include ARTIFACT name="contigs-db" %} files you may already have for your genomes.

 ## Downloading FASTA files